-This form definition is configured for displaying in the graphical user interface and in web applications.
+This form definition is configured to display in the graphical user interface and web applications.
 You only need to set up one interface form for this.
 Which form template will be used to display the interface form is decided dynamically, depending on usage.